 Aim 2: Understand the clinical impact of modulating the colon cancer microbiome

 Work Package 4: Model systems to study the colorectal cancer microbiome.

-Work Package 5: The interplay between the microbiota and colorectal cancer treatments.
+Work Package 5: The interplay between the and colorectal cancer treatments.

 Work Package 6: Novel treatments involving microbiome modulation.

 We also have a public-facing objective: to share and disseminate our data, methodologies and concepts with the scientific, medical and patient communities.